 It’s always gratifying when a trend you’ve identified continues to be reinforced, isn’t it?

-News in October that Mars-owned confectionary brand M&M’s has teamed up with popular fashion and accessories player Kate Spade New York is a further example of the growing number of unexpected retail marketing partnerships cropping up globally.
+News in October that Mars-owned confectionery brand M&M’s has teamed up with popular fashion and accessories player Kate Spade New York is a further example of the growing number of unexpected retail marketing partnerships cropping up globally.

-Taking cues from M&M'S packaging and colorful candy shells, the collection—as the press release announcing this compelling partnership says—“infuses the Kate Spade New York product with a playful, colorful and bold twist.”
+Taking cues from M&M's packaging and colorful candy shells, the collection—as the press release announcing this compelling partnership says—“infuses the Kate Spade New York product with a playful, colorful, and bold twist.”
 Essentially, it’s a range of Kate Spade items—key fobs, necklaces, charms, and earrings—that have been designed with M&M’s-themed influence, and the two companies will have some cross-marketing fun as they promote it to U.S. consumers.

 Examples of the Unexpected in Retail Marketing